CICE-Consortium/About-Us/CodeOfConduct.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the [Community Liaison or Lead Coordinator](https://github.com/CICE-Consortium/About-Us/wiki/Contacting-the-Consortium) or individual CICE Consortium members, who will then have the responsibility to talk about the behavior to the other members of the Consortium.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the [Community Liaison or Lead Coordinator](https://github.com/CICE-Consortium/About-Us/wiki/Contacting-the-Consortium) or individual CICE Consortium members.

 The Lead Coordinator and Team Leads will review and investigate all complaints, and will respond in a way that they deem appropriate to the circumstances.
 The